PRINCESS & PIRATES PARTY

 North Penn High School

-The 2016 festival marks a quarter century of one of Montgomery County's most eclectic family-friendly gatherings.
+For more than a quarter century, Montgomery County has held this eclectic, inclusive, family-friendly gathering.
 In celebrating the cultures of the world, the Lansdale International Spring Festival presents a day-long run of live entertainment, multi-cultural exhibits and vendors, a family health fair, hands-on activities, music and dance performances and a smorgasbord of global cuisines.
 Admission and parking are free.

 VALLEY FORGE REVOLUATIONARY 5-MILE RUN